-The General Director of the Arab Center for Research and Policy Studies.
+General Director of the Arab Center for Research and Policy

 Researcher at the Arab Center for Research and Policy Studies

 Researcher and editorial secretary for Tabayyun Journal at the ACRPS.
-He holds an MA in Modern and Contemporary Western Philosophy from the University of Algiers 02.
+He received his PhD in Modern and Contemporary Western Philosophy from the University of BATNA 02.
 His research interests focus on the issues of philosophy of religion and the sacred, Hermeneutics, phenomenology, existential psychotherapy, and contemporary existential philosophy.

 Member of the Editorial Board

 Professor of Moral and Political Philosophy at

 the Doha Institute for Graduate Studies